AntonTsukura/tasks/VEDITA/README.txt

 1. Generate dataframe.ipynb is file for generation dataframe.
 I generated 321 objects of product things.
 I used python because it was the faster way.
 I could do it in PHP.
-2. http://test125.space/ is test site of my host with code of the task.
+2. <a href="http://test125.space/">http://test125.space/</a> is test site of my host with code of the task.
-3. Github dir:
 Description
     php
         components -  included parts of the page.